anonsubmissionrepo/1306/README.md

 > **Anonymous Submission**<br>
 > Paper ID: 1306

 This is the official PyTorch implementation for our submission: **LoRA-SAM3**.
-We propose a highly efficient and effective framework that adapts the frozen Segment Anything Model 3 (SAM3) using Low-Rank Adaptation (LoRA), an Attention Gated (AttGate) decoder, and a pixel-level learnable alpha map.
+We propose a highly efficient and effective framework that adapts the frozen Segment Anything Model 3 (SAM3) using Low-Rank Adaptation (LoRA) and a lightweight Attention Gated (AttGate) decoder.

-Our method achieves **State-of-the-Art (SOTA)** performance across 11 datasets spanning Salient Object Detection (SOD), Camouflaged Object Detection (COD), and Mirror/Glass Object Detection (MAS).
+Our method achieves **State-of-the-Art (SOTA)** performance across 11 datasets spanning Salient Object Detection (SOD), Camouflaged Object Detection (COD), and Marine Animal Segmentation (MAS).

 <p align="center">
   <img src="LoRA-SAM3.png" alt="Overall Architecture of LoRA-SAM3" width="95%">